 A high number of those who have passed the exam has said that this book was their primary study guide - and this is exactly the book I most recommend.

 You can use the Sybex 9th as your primary study guide, and then use the Shon Harris book as your reference to expand on topics.

 It's like the author took a ton of comprehensive notes while reading the Shon Harris book, and turned those notes into the Sybex book.
 The efficacy is appreciated.

-While Sybex has a short paragraph on conducting a site survey to fulfill physical security requirements, the Shon Harris 7th Edition book has over 10 pages of information on proper physical security.
+While the Sybex CISSP book has a short paragraph on conducting a site survey to fulfill physical security requirements, the Shon Harris 9th Edition book has over 10 pages of information on proper physical security.

 As important as it is to understand Kerberos, the Sybex sums up how it works in 2 pages with a simple overview of how tickets and session keys are exchanged.
-The Shon Harris 7th Edition goes over Kerberos in full detail that would even help a network security engineer understand the concept.
+While the Shon Harris 9th Edition goes over Kerberos in full detail that would even help a network security engineer understand the concept.

 You are not taking 5,000 practice questions to see how many you get correct, but rather to see if you truly understand your concepts.
 I've always suggested that the key is to take as many practice exam questions as possible.

 50% of your studies should be books, and 50% should be practice exam questions.
 To take full advantage of these questions, you should not only try to get the answer right, but also realize why the other answers are wrong.